midnightxyzw/bdo-nsfw/PAZ/README.md

 This folder contains verified ready-to-use mods.

+# Relase Notes (06/23/2024)

+- Verified against 06/19/2024 patch.

+- Contains nude mod based on resorpless 3.6f for the following classes:
+  - Sorceress
+  - Ranger
+  - Tamer
+  - Valkyrie
+  - Witch
+  - Kunoichi
+  - Dark Knight
+  - Maehwa
+  - Striker
+  - Mystic
+  - Lahn

+- Contains Suzu's nude mod of the following classes:
+  - Guardian
+  - Nova
+  - Maehwa
+  - Corsair
+  - Drakania
+  - Scholar

+- Not support for the following classes yet:
+  - Woosa
+  - Maegu

+- Contains some NPC and fairy nude mod.
+Origin is unknown.
+  - If you recognize these mods, please let me know.

-## Known Issues
+- Known Issues:

-- Partcuts file are from resorpless mod.
-Probably outdated already.
   - Ranger body part missing in character creation.
 Looks fine in game play.
   - Darknight body part missing in character creation.
 Looks fine in game play.
-- Maegu class is not working yet. still has underwear.
-- Can only see nude mod in town with "show underwear" option for the following classes:
-  - Woosa
-  - Scholar
+  - Sorceress body missed one pevis mesh. could be incorrect partcut.
+  - Mystic body texture is wrong.
   - Strange shadow on jiggled body parts.
-This seems only happening when using Suzu's body mesh.
-The original resorpless mod does not have this issue.
+This only happens on classes using Suzu's body mesh.
+The resorpless nude mesh does not have this issue.

-## Relase Notes (06/29/2024)

-- Verified against 06/19/2024 patch.
-- Contains female armor removal patch from resorepless 3.6f (with support of classes up to release of Lahn)
-- Contains Suzu body patch, up to Scholar.